Updated May 2022, because things on the BeltLine just change that fast.

 Where is the best art on the Atlanta BeltLine?

 The best art is under the bridges.
 Some of it is commissioned by Art on the Atlanta BeltLine, an official program that lines the BeltLine with murals, sculpture, photo banners and even performances.
 Other art is spontaneously created by street artists.
 In my opinion, some of the most appealing art is under the John Lewis Freedom Pkwy. bridge, next to the Historic Fourth Ward Skatepark.
 It is a rotating outdoor art gallery, with artwork seemingly disappearing and appearing overnight.
-Right now, you can see a portrait of the late Congressman John Lewis, an homage to the rapper DMX and a mural of Baby Yoda on the back of the wall.
 Learn more about art on the Atlanta BeltLine in my previous blog posts.

 A historic mural worth seeing is on the fence across from New Realm Brewing.
 Called A Reflection of Change, it was painted by artists of color, and complements the Black Lives Matter mural that sprung up during racial tension in summer 2020.
 Learn more about this mural in my previous blog post.